|The Domaine at Petit Champagne||Self Catering||Saturday||10||26||9|

 There is ample parking for up to 35 cars!

-There are 2 downstairs bedrooms with no step from the front door which opens wide enough to allow a wheel chair through.
+In the chateau there are 2 downstairs bedrooms with no step from the front door which opens wide enough to allow a wheel chair through.
 There are 2 steps out onto the terrace however a wheelchair can go around the house.
+The gite also has a ground floor en-suite bedroom which is entered with a small step up from the gravel outside

 The Poitou-Charentes region The Charente Maritime is the second sunniest region in France after the Cote d'Azur.
 It also remains predominantly French.
 There is a great mixture of rolling countryside and flatter plains nearer to the sea.
 There are loads of things to see and do from the high tech.
 Futuroscope in Poitiers, to the historic port of Rochefort with the wooden frigate restoration museum to the beaches at Royan.
 The Bordeaux wine region is a great day trip, and Cognac rather closer.